Regulation of Business and Issues Relating to Foreign Investment

 In addition, commercial banks and professionals are also under an obligation to investigate and know their customers and clients.

 As a result of several bilateral investment treaties to which Barbados is a party, certain products may be exported to certain regions and countries free of duty.
-Treaties exist with regions such as CARICOM and Europe and with countries such as Canada certain markets in the USA, Dominican Republic and Venezuela.
+Bilateral investment treaties are in force with Mauritius, China, Canada, Cuba, Italy, Switzerland, Germany, Venezuela.
+Bilateral investment treaties with Belgium/Luxembourg and tge Economic Union, and with Ghana, are awaiting ratification.

 Incentives are available for the production of certain products which are produced by companies approved by the relevant Minister.
 Incentives are available for the manufacture of products such as medical supplies, electronic components, leather items, electro-mechanical items, wooden furniture, sporting goods and quality apparel.